HL7/davinci-deqm/source/pages/datax.md

 {% include examplebutton.html example="submit-data-example" b_title = "Click Here To See Example Submit Data Operation (edited for brevity)" %}

-For a complete un-edited example see the [MRP Submit Data Operation] example.
+For a complete un-edited example see the [MRP Submit Data Operation] and [COL Submit Data Operation] examples.

 ### Collect Data operation
 {: #collect-data}